strangerstudios/pmpro-pay-by-check/readme.txt

 Users who choose to pay by check will have their order to "pending" status.

-Users with a pending order will not have access based on their level.
+Users with a pending order will not receive a membership level immediately.

-After you receive and cash the check, you can edit the order to change the status to "success", which will give the user access.
+After you receive and cash the check, you can edit the order to change the status to "success", which will complete the membership puchase.

-An email is sent to the user RE the status change.

 == Installation ==